pmz2025/smallguides/archlinux/install_steps.md

 `iwctl station wlan connect ZFHS60`

 enter paraphrase for your wifi<br>
-check if the ip was allocated
+check if the ip was allocated with `ip a`

-`ip a`
+From here, you can change the root password using <br>

-From here you can change the root password using `passwd`, and check ssh service is running
+`passwd`, and check ssh service is running

 `systemctl status sshd`

-and then ssh into the system via your remote machine
+and then ssh into the system via your remote machine.

 > If you wish to work on this machine and it is non-english keyboard use